sempernow/refpages/REFs/Windows.Server.md

 >You can join Red Hat Enterprise Linux (RHEL) hosts to an Active Directory (AD) domain by using the System Security Services Daemon (SSSD) or the Samba Winbind service to access AD resources.

 - `sssd` (System Security Services Daemon (SSSD)) : For identity and authentication.
+    - Manages Kerberos, yet more granular control may be required.
+See `/etc/krb5.conf`
 - `realmd` : To detect available domains and configure the underlying systemd services.

 Test on RHEL8 host `a0.lime.lan`